chardmuffin/bar-book/README.md

 ## Nice to have
 * first time logging in?
 Display one-time-only brief slide-show of screenshots demonstrating app usage
 * a rating system for recipes
-* user can filter search by user-submitted drinks